yewin-mm/spring-boot-app-instruction/README.md

 ## About The Project
-This is the sample instruction to build spring boot base application.
+This is the sample instruction to setting up spring boot based application.

 ## Before you begin
-You should setup and download needed application which are in [Prerequisites](#prerequisites) section.
+Before you do instruction, you should setup and download needed application which are in [Prerequisites](#prerequisites) section.

 ## Prerequisites
 * Install Git in you machine.
 [Get Git](https://git-scm.com/downloads)
 * Install Java in your machine.
 [Get Java](https://www.oracle.com/au/java/technologies/javase/javase-jdk8-downloads.html)
 * Install Maven in your machine.
+[Get Maven](https://maven.apache.org/download.cgi)
-[Get Maven](https://maven.apache.org/download.cgi) (noted that maven is no need to install as installer and just need to set in Path variable, please see how to install Maven in google)
+    * Please note that maven is no need to install as installer file and just need to set in Path variable, please see how to install Maven in google.
 * Install your favourite java IDE in your machine eg. [IntelliJ](https://www.jetbrains.com/idea/download/) or [Eclipse](https://www.eclipse.org/downloads/packages/release/photon)
 * Install Postgresql database in your machine [Get Postgresql](https://www.postgresql.org/download/)
     * Here, You can install your favourite database like MySQL or Oracle or etc.